riparias/gbif-alert/INSTALL.md

 ### Installation steps

-- Create a new directory on your system, e.g. `gbif-alert` or `ladybirds-watch-nz` following the example above.
+- Create a new directory on your system, e.g. `gbif-alert` or `invasive-fishes-nz` following the example above.
 - Go to the `docker-compose.yml` file from the latest release of GBIF Alert on GitHub: at the [`moment docker-compose.yml` v1.1.2]( https://github.com/riparias/gbif-alert/blob/v1.1.2/docker-compose.yml).
 Note that the URL contains the version number.
 - Save the file in the directory you have just created.
 - Go to the `local_settings_docker.template.py` file from the latest release of GBIF Alert on GitHub: at the moment [`local_settings_docker.template.py` v1.1.2](https://github.com/riparias/gbif-alert/blob/v1.1.2/djangoproject/local_settings_docker.template.py).